cgalab/monos/README.md

 |  Skeleton   | Construct the Merge and joins the two skeletons. |
 | BasicInput, BGLGraph|  Read the .graphml input file. |

+# Test-Data

+In the `test-data` directory are a few examples to test with monos.

 # License